open-communitys/open-community/README.md

 We Explore in Practice since 10 Years the Concepts of GiT Managed State Management as it is a BlockChain like Algo it fits Perfect into that.

 We Can Create User Groups and Manage Whole Economys with it as it is proven to work with a lot of interactive users and scales well.

+At Present The Heart of Open Community is GitLab as it is Open Source.